 General clinical features

-Clinical features usually develop gradually and depend on the localization and cause(s) of corneal clouding.
+Clinical features usually develop gradually and depend on the localization and cause(s) of lens clouding.

 - Reduced visual acuity: blurred, clouded, or dim vision, especially at night